 Microsoft Teams Animated Background now Available

 Animated backgrounds have been available for a long time in Zoom.
 Until now they were not possible in Microsoft Teams.
-But with the latest update that is being rolled out now (Jun 2023), we use animated backgrounds in Microsoft Teams.
+But with the latest update, we can now use animated backgrounds in Microsoft Teams.

 By default, we can only choose between 4 animated backgrounds in Teams which are provided by Microsoft.
 Uploading custom animated backgrounds isn’t possible at the moment, but there is a workaround for that.